DieHard073055/minimal-mistakes/_posts/2017-05-17-context-manager-exception-handling-with-python.md

 ZeroDivisionError: integer division or modulo by zero
 ```

 As you can see, this is how we can handle exceptions that occur during the scope of a context manager class.
-This should help us write more clean pythonic code in the future.
+This should help us write more robust pythonic code in the future.